 For example, when Rafael Nadal plays on a clay court he could be considered a very heavily weighted coin.
-His clay-court win percentages over the last five tennis seasons were 96%, 93%, 100%, 92%, 96%.
-With an average of 95.4%, it’s obvious Nadal’s wins aren’t caused by luck, but chance could have played a big part in his perfect season in 2010.
+His clay-court win percentage in recent years has an average success rate of 95.4%, it’s obvious Nadal’s wins aren’t caused by luck, but chance could have played a big part in his perfect season in 2010 for example.

 So is the reason Federer dominated at Wimbledon because he was much better than Pete Sampras?
-Or are the Heat as good as the 1970s Lakers side after their recent streak?
+Or are the Heat as good as the 1970s Lakers side after their historic streak?

 The answer is maybe.
 Realistically, winning streaks are due to a combination of factors – one of which is luck.
 By ignoring the input that chance has, we leave ourselves victim to over-rating the chances of teams on winning streaks.